samanthajoel/WesternGradScraper/.ipynb_checkpoints/README-checkpoint.md

 3. Place the `chromedriver.exe` file in your project folder.

-### 6. Update Configuration File
+### 6. Update Configuration File (Optional)
-Update `config.ini` with your preferred settings for the term, program, and excel file name:
+The script will prompt you to change these default settings.
+Alternatively, you can update `config.ini` with your preferred settings:

 ```ini
 [DEFAULT]